galtonsaputra/CarControl/README.md

 ```Linux cmd
 gpio readall
 ```
-- Please note that the pin number specified at code, mapps to WiringPi numbering (WPi).
+- Please note that the pin number specified at code, maps to WiringPi numbering (WPi).
 Additionally, running the above code will also gives you a Broadcom representation of the pins.

-Speed conversion reading
-A speed conversion table is needed to translate the current being parsed as the integer to the PWM pin.
-A linear distance is needed to …

 ### Demonstrator's limitation
 - Does not utilise 802.11p and does not conform to IEEE1609 Family of Standards.